 This smartphone filter image is a delight and I love to show this one off because I know my Mum would have loved it.
 Toulouse is surrounded by an overlay of flowers that frame but don’t obstruct his intense gaze.
 This is another Photo Lab filter but, like many of the filters here, you will find a similar one in your own photo apps.

 - NOTE: I was going to recommend a selection of apps in this post but, when I checked, there are literally dozens for Android, Apple and Windows and realised your preferences might be different to my own.
 Many apps do free trials so I recommend that you try a few that appeal to you.
-I recommend Photo Lab because I use and like it but BeFunky and Lunapic can be dazzling.
+BeFunky and Lunapic can be dazzling and are free or have free options.

 A Double Exposure Adventure